 There are four must-see destinations along the Diamond Circle, including Dettifoss.
 The other three are Godafoss (another majestic waterfall with a fascinating history), Lake Mývatn (the fourth largest lake in Iceland), and Asbyrgi Canyon (a forested horseshoe-shaped canyon within the Vatnajökull National Park).

 Address: Jarðbaðshólar, 660 Mývatn, Iceland

 Northern Iceland is also where you’ll find the popular Mývatn nature baths, another geothermal spa similar to the Blue Lagoon.
-Both Lake Mývatn and the Mývatn nature baths are close to each other, and soaking in these hot springs is one of the best places to visit after a long day of hiking trails and driving.
+Lake Mývatn and the Mývatn nature baths are close to each other, soaking in these hot springs is one of the best places to visit after a long day of hiking trails and driving.

-The silica-rich waters have many health benefits, but this lagoon has a higher sulfur content than its eastern twin, so be sure to remove any jewelry before taking a relaxing swim in these rejuvenating waters.
+The silica-rich waters have many health benefits, but this lagoon has a higher sulfur content than its eastern twin, so be sure to remove any jewelry before relaxing in these rejuvenating waters.
 After you’ve soaked up all the beautiful views, visitors can enjoy a steam bath and then fuel up in the lagoon’s cafe.

 Eldá Guesthouse is one of the closest places to stay, and this lovely accommodation is just steps away from Lake Myvatn, and less than a 10-minute drive from the nature baths.

-See Related: Best Places to Get Married in Europe
+See Related: Destination Wedding Ideas in Europe

 11. Cross over the Arctic Circle